 A couple of years later, I discerned a call back into the academy and have picked up three master’s degrees in biblical studies, historical, and systematic theology.
-I have chosen to begin my doctoral work in St. Andrews, Scotland, formerly the ancient Pictish Kilrymont.
-Here in A.D.
-877 my 36th great-grandfather Causantín mac Cináeda reestablished the Celtic Culdee monastic community church, which continues today as the Church of St. Mary on the Rock (into which I, thinking of my academic work to revive the Church while bearing aloft the wooden cross on the final stage before placing it behind where the altar stood, recently led the ecumenical Good Friday pilgrimage of all St. Andrews churches).
-But later that same year, grandfather Causantín was cruelly martyred through torture after defending his people from heathen Vikings’ antichristian “Jihad.”
+I have chosen to begin my doctoral work in St. Andrews, Scotland, where the ancient Celtic Culdee monastic community church continues today as the Church of St. Mary on the Rock (into which I, thinking of my academic work to revive the Church while bearing aloft the wooden cross on the final stage before placing it behind where the altar stood, recently led the ecumenical Good Friday pilgrimage of all St. Andrews churches).

-Also here in St. Andrews in A.D.
-1559, Rev. John Knox, a fellow alumnus of the University of St. Andrews and minister at my Parish Church of the Holy Trinity, kicked the Scottish Reformation into high gear.
+Here in St. Andrews in A.D.
+1559, Rev. John Knox, a fellow alumnus of the University and minister at my Parish Church of the Holy Trinity, kicked the Scottish Reformation into high gear.
 Fulfilling the prophecy he had made when exiled as a galley slave, brother Knox returned to preach in St. Andrews from 11–14 June, including his famous sermon “Cleansing the Temple,” and Scotland, indeed the entire world, has never been the same since.
-(Also educated at St. Andrews was another of my great-grandfathers who was Knox’s theological and ecclesial assistant Rev. John Craig, a Dominican monk who miraculously escaped burning by the Pope in Rome before becoming chaplain to Scottish monarchs, author of what became the National Covenant, Scottish Catechisms, etc.)
+Also educated at St. Andrews was one of my great-grandfathers who became Knox’s theological and ecclesial assistant, Rev. John Craig, a Dominican monk who converted and then miraculously escaped burning by the Papal Inquisition in Rome before becoming chaplain to Scottish monarchs, minister with Knox at St. Giles, Edinburgh, translator for the Scottish Psalter, author of what became the National Covenant, Scottish Catechisms, etc.

 The cleansing of the Church temple that I am facilitating is purification from anti-biblical misdefinition of the Second Great Commandment (Leviticus 19:18; Luke 10:27, etc.).
 We are to have a uniquely special primacy of love for fellow Christians above non-Christians (cf., e.g., Galatians 6:10).
 The general disobedience to the Commandment (which we cannot obey when we don’t even know what it is) generally weakens our witness to the world and prevents our complete maturity into the renewed eschatological humanity, the perfected imaginem Trinitatis Sociae, the incarnate corporate image of the Social Trinity, the Body of the God-Man Christ Jesus.